Y5tek/firebase-yedek-deposu/README.md

     ```
     *(Example: `git commit -m "feat: Implement user authentication"`)

-5.  **Connect to a GitHub Repository:**
+5.  **Connect to the GitHub Repository:**

-    *   **If creating a NEW repository on GitHub:**
+    *   **If this is the first time connecting to this repository:**
         a.
-Go to [GitHub](https://github.com/) and create a new repository (e.g., `my-arsiv-asistani`). **Do NOT initialize it with a README, .gitignore, or license** if you already have these locally.
-        b.
-Copy the repository URL provided by GitHub (it looks like `https://github.com/your-username/my-arsiv-asistani.git`).
-        c.
-Add this URL as the "remote origin" for your local repository:
+Add the repository URL as the "remote origin" for your local repository:
            ```bash
-           git remote add origin <your-github-repo-url>
+           git remote add origin https://github.com/Y5tek/firebase-yedek-deposu.git
            ```
-        d.
+        b.
 Verify the remote connection:
            ```bash
            git remote -v
            ```
+        (You should see the `firebase-yedek-deposu.git` URL listed for fetch and push).

-    *   **If connecting to an EXISTING empty GitHub repository:**
+    *   **If the remote 'origin' already exists but points to a different repository:**
-        Follow steps 5a to 5d above.

-    *   **If connecting to an EXISTING repository with files:**
-        This is more complex and might require fetching, merging, or rebasing.
-Consult Git documentation or tutorials if needed.
-A common first step is:
+        You can either remove the old origin (`git remote remove origin`) and then add the new one as above, or update the existing origin's URL:
         ```bash
-        git remote add origin <your-github-repo-url>
+        git remote set-url origin https://github.com/Y5tek/firebase-yedek-deposu.git
+        ```
+        Verify with `git remote -v`.

+    *   **If connecting to an EXISTING repository with files (use with caution):**
+        If the remote repository already has commits you don't have locally, you might need to pull changes first.
+This can get complex.
+A common approach is:
+        ```bash
         git fetch origin
-        # You might need to merge or rebase branches here, e.g.:
+        # Check the branches (e.g., git branch -a)
+        # Merge or rebase - CAUTION: This can create conflicts or rewrite history.
-        # git merge origin/main # (Or origin/master)
+        git merge origin/main # Or the appropriate branch name (e.g., origin/master)
+        # OR
+        # git pull origin main --rebase
         ```
+        Consult Git documentation if unsure.

 6.  **Rename Default Branch (Optional but Recommended):**
     The standard default branch name is `main`.
 If your local default branch is different (e.g., `master`), rename it: